Andrew Hamilton Russell: Militia service

 Despite an active working and business life, Russell was prominent in the raising of a militia unit of the New Zealand Volunteer Force following the outbreak of the Boer War in 1899.
 He commanded the unit, the Wellington (East Coast) Mounted Rifles Regiment, which by 1901 numbered about 900 men.
 Most of his volunteers were young farm workers who provided their own horses and saddles, while the Defence Department provided rifles and other equipment.
 Russell set about training his unit, an experience that he greatly enjoyed and which rekindled his interest in the military.
 However, his work and family commitments kept him from volunteering for active service in South Africa.

 The New Zealand Volunteer Force declined in the years after the Boer War and Russell endeavoured to keep his regiment, comprising five squadrons of mounted infantry, well trained and prepared for any future hostilities.
 He was promoted to major in 1907, and lieutenant colonel in 1910.
 At this time, New Zealand's military was being reorganised under the overview of Major General Alexander Godley, an officer in the British Army and newly appointed commander of the New Zealand Military Forces.
 Compulsory military training was introduced and the Volunteer Force was abolished and replaced with a Territorial Force.
-Godley was impressed with Russell's work with his regiment of mounted infantry and in 1911, he was appointed commander of the Wellington Mounted Rifles Brigade.
+Godley was impressed with Russell's work with his regiment of mounted infantry and in 1911, he was appointed commander of the 9th Wellington East Coast Mounted Rifles.
 Godley later offered Russell a position as a professional soldier, holding the rank of lieutenant colonel, in the New Zealand Military Forces.
 He declined, preferring a role in the field.
 Instead, Russell went to England for six months on secondment to the British Army.

 In October 1913, New Zealand's military provided assistance to the government in maintaining order during a strike in Wellington involving mining and waterfront unions.
 Infantry were drawn from territorial formations and appointed special constables in order to support the police in Wellington.
 Russell commanded the mounted contingent of special constables, which became known as "Massey's Cossacks" after William Massey, the prime minister.
 His men broke up pickets and cleared the docks of striking workers, duties which would occupy them for nearly two months before order was fully restored.
 The following year, Russell's men would again be used to maintain order, this time at a training camp in the Hawke's Bay, following a riot by territorial infantry protesting at the imposition of compulsory military training and its effect on their ability to work and support their families.